Perspective

 During our conversation, Gormley asked a question that’s stuck with me: “What is it that we want to sustain?”
 For him, the answers are things that we can’t put a price tag on: clean air, beautiful natural spaces, accessible food, connection to the land, hope for a stable future — the unquantifiables that can fall through the cracks in larger programs, or even more troublingly, may be deliberately excluded from the definition of sustainability in the first place.

 What is it that we want to sustain?
-The answers will look different for every person, every year, on every plot of land.
-But for PepsiCo, no matter how many cover crops they plant, the truth will always be: PepsiCo.
+The responses will vary for every person, every year, on every plot of land.
+But for multinational corporations, the answer will always be themselves.